genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/03_foundation-header.md

 	>Home</zero-button>
 ></foundation-header>`;
 ```
 The `navigation` object referenced via the `parent` object is why the `navigation` object is added as an attribute to the `fast-router` in the [setup step](#header-setup).
-From it the `navigateTo` method can be called which allows the user to navigate around the finished application from the navigation buttons.
+From it, the `navigateTo` method can be called, which allows the user to navigate around the finished application from the navigation buttons.

-Moving on from this basic example, a dynamic set of routes can be configured leveraging the `repeat` directive from FAST.
+Moving on from this basic example, a dynamic set of routes can be configured, using the `repeat` directive from FAST.

 - Add the routes configuration into an array in the router configuration class.
 ```javascript